sel4devkit/sel4devkit-manual/src/src/activity/microkit_vmm_dual_linux_guest_tty_multiplex/main.md

 When loading up TWO VM's

-* Memory considerations for two linuxes.
-(Where this is set up, tweaking was needed)
+* Memory considerations for two linuxes. (reference single tty)
-* Talk about the timer, priorities of the two VM’s
+* Talk about the timer, priorities of the two VM’s.
-* What was the missing thing that bill found so that we could get set up?
-* add in more failures and attempts at things
+* Do we need to include more failures and attempts at things?